-The Cemetery has local historic significance for its association with the local Tilba district early pioneers and for providing records of the families who have settled and developed the area for over a century.
+The Cemetery has local historic significance for its association with the local Tilba district early European settlers and for providing records of the families who have settled and developed the area for over a century.
 Aesthetically the Cemetery has high local significance because of its dramatic siting - a seaside headland with the backdrop of Mount Dromedary.
-Socially the Cemetery has local significance for descendants of the Central Tilba area pioneering families.
-It has local scientific significance for its potential to contribute to an understanding of the methods of burial since the beginning of the 20th century and of the significance of burial sites in the lives of the early pioneering families.
+Socially the Cemetery has local significance for descendants of families who settled early in the Central Tilba area.
+It has local scientific significance for its potential to contribute to an understanding of the methods of burial since the beginning of the 20th century.